ManagedBass/ManagedBass.DocFX/articles/Contributing/Wrapping-Bass.md

 ---

-Platform Invoke Services (PInvoke) is used to call the functions in unmanaged BASS library.

 ## Library
 A single Bass library is wrapped by a `static` class.
 All BASS functions are provided as static methods and Configurations are provided as static properties.